flutter/website/src/development/platform-integration/ios/platform-views.md

 ### On the Dart side

-On the Dart side, create a `Widget` and add the following build implementation, as shown in the following steps.
+On the Dart side, create a `Widget` and add the build implementation, as shown in the following steps.

-In your Dart file, for example do the following in `native_view_example.dart`:
+In the Dart widget file, make changes similar to those show in `native_view_example.dart`:

 <ol markdown="1">
 <li markdown="1">Add the following imports: